 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 7 times during the year.
-Attendance during the year at meetings of the Board of Trustees was as follows:
+The Board of Trustees has formally met 8 times during the year.
+7 meetings were scheduled at the start of the year but 1 further meeting was called by way of an extraordinary meeting to approve the budget for 2023/24.
+Approval had been delayed pending a review of the original ESFA funding allocation.